 There is something in the air of Calcutta that brings art and class to whatever it inspires.
-A lot of Calcutta seems to have rub off on 36 Chowringhee Lane, for it is both a beautiful peace of art, and a very classy one at that.
-One of the most authentic films over the lives of the Anglo-Indian, stuck in a dignified time-warp where as India has moved on, the treatment of the film is such that would have made Ruskin Bond proud.
+A lot of Calcutta seems to have rubbed off on 36 Chowringhee Lane, for it is both a beautiful piece of art and a very classy one at that.
+One of the most authentic films over the lives of the Anglo-Indian, stuck in a dignified time-warp whereas India has moved on, the treatment of the film is such that would have made Ruskin Bond proud.

-The closing scene of film breaks your heart, as Violet walks back to her home, alone except for a stray dog.
-She recites lines from King Lear, another old person who made the folly of believing other..
+The closing scene of the film breaks your heart, as Violet walks back to her home, alone except for a stray dog.
+She recites lines from King Lear, another old person who made the folly of believing other.

 Pray, do not mock me;